SumiSastri/nextjs-aws-app/docs/data-infrastructures/cloud-computing.md

 Therefore choosing a cloud hosting partner can be tricky and shifting from one cloud computing partner to another costly.

-You still need to hire people who are conversant with the cloud computing services to maintain and manage the server space you are hiring.
+Debugging - You still need to hire people who are conversant with the cloud computing services to maintain and manage the server space you are hiring or use a third party tool to debug the code used by the cloud service partner.

+Cutting edge quirks - new technologies may not fit your use cases.

 Security and compliance can not be outsourced - you still have to have a security policy for your customers data that you collect and store whether on premise or on the cloud.

+Figuring out costs - all cloud service providers charge for their services on a tiered basis and you need to understand what capacity you may need and what you need buy - IaaS/ PaaS or SaaS.